 Mary is very in tune with her body.
 For as long as she can remember, she doesn’t like to eat red meat or large amounts of any meat.
 When pressed about it, she responds with “I just don’t like meat, never have.
 I don’t like how it makes me feel.”

 I think she’s totally justified and validated in her feelings.
-I BELIEVE she feels bad, sluggish or nauseous when she eats a large portion of meat.
-And the reason is because she doesn’t have the ability to digest it.
+I BELIEVE she feels bad, sluggish, or nauseous when she eats a large portion of meat.
+And the reason is that she doesn’t have the ability to digest it.
 She needs more stomach acid to properly break down the protein structures.
-And without it, red, white or any kind of meat will probably make her feel worse than when she eats other types of foods that contain less protein.
+And without it, red, white, or any kind of meat will probably make her feel worse than when she eats other types of foods that contain less protein.

 (2) You Experience Frequent Heartburn After Eating

 This is an especially paradoxical pattern to experience.
 On one hand, you have stomach acid reaching unprotected areas of the esophagus causing burning pain.
 Then, if you take an antacid the pain usually goes away.
 Therefore, if A=B and B=C it is easy to make the jump to A=C. In this case, it’s easy to assume that high stomach acid levels cause heartburn or GERD.
 But that is simply untrue.

 The modern media and drug marketing campaigns have brainwashed us to believe that acid reflux, or GERD, is due to high stomach acid levels.
 This is nothing more than propaganda from people who make money when you believe their message.
 In 2009, there were 110 million prescriptions filled for acid-suppressing drugs!
 Would Mother Nature create a situation in which almost 1 out of 3 people created too much acid to be healthy?
 I don’t think so.